h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 ## 2. Install `rclone`

-Install `rclone` directly from [rclone.org](https://rclone.org/install.sh) instead of using `apt` (the `rclone` version available on the Raspbian and Raspberry Pi OS repositories is not always up to date):
+Install `rclone` directly from [rclone.org](https://rclone.org/install.sh) instead of using `apt` (the `rclone` version available on the Raspbian and Raspberry Pi OS repositories is not always up-to-date):

 ```shell
 $ sudo -v ; curl https://rclone.org/install.sh | sudo bash